ConnorDonegan/geostan/README.md

 ## Installation

-There are two ways to install \`geostan: directly from the package github repository or from the Comprehensive R Archive Network (CRAN).
+There are two ways to install geostan: directly from the package github repository or from the Comprehensive R Archive Network (CRAN).

 ### From CRAN

-Using your R console, you can install `geostan` from CRAN:
+Using your R console, you can install geostan from CRAN:

 ``` r
 install.packages("geostan")
 ```

-If that fails, you can install from github.

 ### From github

-You can install `geostan` from github:
+You can install geostan from github:

 ``` r
 if (!require('devtools')) install.packages('devtools')